 You will also be supported by programmes such as SMART Recovery, Alcoholics Anonymous, Narcotics Anonymous, and many more.
 Attending these sessions regularly will be fundamental in helping you maintain sobriety.

 It’s about time that you learned how to enjoy life for what it is, and revel in the wonders that sobriety gives you once you leave rehab.
 This should all be done while minimising the risk of relapse, avoiding certain places, people and environments.

 For help and advice in choosing the right rehab programme for you, don’t hesitate to call our admissions team today.
 Each member of staff has been trained and fully understands all aspects of addiction – you will not be judged.

 The benefits of private treatment in Cambridge are endless.
 You will be looked after to the highest possible standard while receiving top-quality medical care and unlimited access to the most efficient and reliable therapies in the fields of addiction recovery.

 Make the call today to transform your life, and let us help you in the right direction.

+Contact us today on 0800 140 4690, or send us an enquiry via the website.
 Our experienced counsellors are on hand to provide you with further information about your addiction treatment options in Cambridgeshire and help you find the right clinic to meet your needs.
 We can help anyone over the age of 18 to access help and support for addiction.